lmotta/togglegroupvisibility/README.md

 # Toggle Group Visibility

-Plugin for change the visibility of each item in a group.
+This plugin change the visible item(group or layer) of a group(mutually exclusive), that can be done manually or automatically, by buttons or shortcuts of keyboard.

 ## Author
 Luiz Motta